eskechivoi/SUGameS/README.md

 # SUGameS
 This is a vulnerable web app for the SUGUS CTF 2024.
 You should not copy-paste this app, because it has serious easy-to-exploit vulnerabilities.
+There are two flags in this website, that's why there are two different writeups for two different challenges.

 ## Run in a container
 If you want to run this vulnerable web app, first, you have to create the docker image.